Historical Stillorgan

 1609

-James Wolverston dies after devoting himself to the “improvement of his property at Sillorgan”.
-He is thought to have been buried at Stillorgan church.
+James Wolverston dies after devoting himself to the “improvement of his property at Sillorgan”(sic).
+He was buried at

 1616